-Grammy 2017: Adele Splits ‘Album Of The Year’ Grammy Award With Beyonce
+Grammys 2017: Adele Splits Album Of The Year Grammy Award With Beyonce

 — junkyGS (@JunkyGS) February 13, 2017

-Speaking to reporters in the backstage, the “Rolling In The Deep” songstress revealed that she was under the notion that the Grammys for Album Of The Year would go to Beyonce during this year’s event.
+Speaking to reporters in the backstage, the “Rolling In The Deep” songstress revealed that she was under the notion that the Grammy for Album Of The Year would go to Beyonce during this year’s event.

 “I thought it was her year.
 What the f*** does she have to do to win Album of the Year?”